klaudiamarciniakk/TalentFinder/readme.md

 ### Installation and Execution Instructions

-1. Clone the repository: `git clone https://github.com/your-username/master-project.git`
+1. Clone the repository: `git clone https://github.com/klaudiamarciniakk/TalentFinder`
-2. Navigate to the project directory: `cd master-project`
+2. Navigate to the project directory: `cd run-script-folder` -tbd
 3. Install dependencies: `pip install -r requirements.txt` - tbd
 4. Run scripts according to the instructions in each directory.
 5. tbd